Yui-H8/Datacamp/AI_Understanding Artificial Intelligence.md

 ### AI in action
 * AI is used for many tasks, including making predictions, recognizing patterns, and automating repetitive work.

+### How does AI learn?
+* AI can do amazing things, from recognizing faces to predicting the weather.
+One of its most important skills is learning from data to improve over time.
+Machine Learning

 ---
 ## 2. Tasks AI can solve